HikmetCTK/student_assistant_chatbot/README.md

-I uploaded it directly for the competition , I will update the file.
+I uploaded it directly for the competition , I will write here detailed explanation.